FauxFaux/blog/md/2015-04-22-fat-postgres.md

 For comparison:

- * [pandas](http://pandas.pydata.org/) can ingest and compute basic stats on the file in ~1m / 6gb RAM (although it's cheating and only suporting numerics).
+ * [pandas](http://pandas.pydata.org/) can ingest and compute basic stats on the file in ~1m / 6gb RAM (although it's cheating and only supporting numerics).
  * shell (`cut -f $i | sort -u | wc -l`) would take about 1h20m.
  * Naive Java implementation took me 4m to write from scratch, and takes about 35s to compute the answer.